JTaisey389/reading-notes201.md/Read02.md

 <p>What's the matter with you?
 Is this what you've become, a Hollywood finocchio who cries like a woman?
 "Oh, what do I do?
 What do I do?"
 What is that nonsense?
 Ridiculous!
 I don't like violence, Tom.
 I'm a businessman; blood is a big expense.
 Why do you hurt me, Michael?
 I've always been loyal to you.
 It's an old habit.
 I spent my whole life trying not to be careless.</p>

+### Bold & Italic
+- Once you have created a paragraph some users may want to add additional emphasis on words, sentences, or possibly the whole paragraph.
+These are just two options that you could use, but there are so many more at your disposal.
+As a reminder, you have to have an opening tag and a closing tag.

+Examples of using bold & italics: `<b> & </b> Bold Tag, <i> & </i> Italic tag`
+<p>What's the matter with you?
+Is this what you've become, a Hollywood finocchio who cries like a woman? <b>"Oh, what do I do?</b> What do I do?"
+What is that nonsense?
+Ridiculous!
+I don't like violence, Tom.
+<p>Augue neque gravida in fermentum et sollicitudin ac orci phasellus. <i> In pellentesque massa placerat duis ultricies lacus sed.</i> Amet volutpat consequat mauris nunc congue.

+### Superscript & Subscript
+- Superscript and subscripts are a wonderful way that you can increase the functionality of your text.
+For example, if you wanted to talk about E=MC2 a superscript would help you write that.
+The same would apply to subscript and as an example, we will use CO2.

+Examples: `<sup></sup> Superscript tag, <sub></sub> Subscript tag` `<p>E=MC<sup>2</sup>`

+`<p>CO<sub>2</sub>`

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)